aman-638/aman-638/README.md

 <h2 align="center">About me: 👨🏽‍💻</h2>
-<p align="center">I am MERN stack developer as a problem solver who loves facing challenges in my work, I'm excited to be at the deployment phase of my career as a web developer.
+<h4 align="center">I am MERN stack developer as a problem solver who loves facing challenges in my work, I'm excited to be at the deployment phase of my career as a web developer.
 I'm passionate and ambitious about my work, and love to be on a team that questions possibilities.
-Other than the tech I love traveling,meditating and Cooking.</p>
+Other than the tech I love traveling,meditating and Cooking.</h4>

  ![GitHub Activity Graph](https://activity-graph.herokuapp.com/graph?username=aman-638&theme=dracula&hide_border=true)